-I am a lecturer in the Department of Statistics at the University of Waikato, New Zealand.
+I am a senior lecturer in the Department of Statistics at the University of Waikato, New Zealand.
 I joined the department on 1st July 2013.

 I completed my PhD at the School of Computer Science, University of Birmingham, U.K. where I was supervised by Ata Kaban.
 My PhD research focused on mitigating issues associated with working with very high-dimensional data by using random projections, and quantifying their impact on classification performance.
 I submitted my thesis on the 23rd January 2013 and my viva took place on 29th April 2013, when my examiners were John Shawe-Taylor and Peter Tino.

 I spent a 4 month stint as a Research Fellow in the School of Computer Science at Birmingham before taking up my current post.
-Prior to that, in 2008-9 I was a Teaching Fellow in the school and taught masters and undergraduate modules on Machine Learning and Nature Inspired Design.
-I was also admissions tutor for MSc Natural Computation and MSc Intelligent Systems Engineering.
+Prior to that, in 2008-9 I was a Teaching Fellow in the school and admissions tutor for MSc Natural Computation and MSc Intelligent Systems Engineering.

 Before joining academia I had a varied career in industry, most recently as a project manager for a large UK stockbroker.